arazthexd/molsberry/README.md

 # To-Do
 ## Core
-- [x] Add Analyzer template to the core.
-- [x] Add some ligand/protein operators that take a context such as pocket.
-- [ ] Create a way of generating list of used project citations (Important, Not Urgent)
+- [ ] Create a way of generating list of used project citations (Not Urgent)
-- [ ] Add input block for inputs of different names...

 ## New Modules
-- [ ] Cuby4 (On Hold...)
 - [ ] OpenMM (Low Priority)
 - [x] Independent MOPAC (Urgent)
 - [ ] Test + Decide on Adding ASH For QMMM
 - [ ] Check out QMMM on MOPAC

 ## Module Updates
-- [x] Add example rdkit analyzer to rdkit module.
 - [ ] (Urgent) Add all needed nodes for MOPAC (from different core templates)
-- [ ] Write tests for mopac.

 ## Testing
-- [x] Add testing for entire pipelines (just core for now)
+- [ ] Add testing for entire pipelines.
-- [x] Start testing for simple example pipelines using rdkit and mopac nodes as well as core.

 ## Docs
 - [ ] Update installation documentation as well as usage.
+- [ ] Add example notebooks.

 NOTE: CUBY4 HAS LOTS OF PROBLEMS.
 BEWARE!